 Instant Pot Sweet and Sour Country Ribs

 This recipe for Instant Pot Sweet and Sour Country Ribs is really easy to make.
-Here’s the basics:
+The sweet and sour sauce is rich and tangy.
+The sweet pineapple chunks are delicious with the pork (I love pork and fruit together).

 You Might Also Like